How do people discover, research, and engage with local businesses today?

 In today’s “always-on” environment, people are influenced by the messages they receive across a number of digital touchpoints.

 Let’s look at an example…

 Sandra’s customer journey is more complex than you think

 Sandra is planning to repaint her house and, in a moment of inspiration, goes online to research potential color combinations.

 After a quick Google search, she finds a helpful blog post titled “How to Find the Right Color Scheme for Every Room in Your Home.”
 The post is authored by an interior painting franchise located right in her community—No-Hassle Painting of Valencia, California.

-Over the next few days, Sandra starts seeing ads for No-Hassle Painting on other websites she visits, and even sees a couple of ads for the franchise while checking her Gmail.
+Over the next few days, Sandra starts seeing display ads for No-Hassle Painting on other websites she visits and even sees a couple of ads for the franchise while checking her Gmail.

 The ads—in conjunction with the article she read—spark Sandra’s curiosity, so she decides to learn more about the company.
-She Googles “No-Hassle Painting, Valencia”, sees the Google My Business (maps) listing with lots of good reviews, and then and clicks on the first website result she finds (a pay-per-click ad).
+She Googles “No-Hassle Painting, Valencia”, sees the Google My Business (maps) listing with lots of good reviews and 4-5 star ratings, and then clicks on the first website result she finds (a pay-per-click ad).

 Sandra is impressed with the business’ website and, when combined with all the other touchpoints and exposure over the last several days, decides to sign up for a free consultation right there.

 So what was it that resulted in the lead conversion?